bouleytator/hanasaku/README.md

 # Hanasaku Discord Bot
 Hanasaku Public Release Coded in Discord.js !
 Basic commands in embed.
 Even Music!

+# Make your Own Bot!
+To start off here, we need you to make your own discord bot!
+To do that, create a discord application by going [here](https://discordapp.com/developers/applications/me/create) Once you've created your own application, click the button ```Create a Bot User``` and get your bot token and you're done!

 # Installation
 Linux is the only installation.